Structured Production Systems: Viability: A framework for further development

-This paper's central contribution lies in developing the concept of viability---the requirement that all producers earn positive incomes---as a prerequisite for meaningful economic participation and as the foundation for subsequent equilibrium analysis.
+This paper's central contribution lies in developing the concept of viability---the requirement that all producers earn positive incomes---as a prerequisite for meaningful economic participation in a structured production system and as the foundation for subsequent equilibrium analysis.

 Our analysis yields several key theoretical insights.
-First, we demonstrate that viability of a structured production system is intimately connected to its topological properties.
-Theorem \ref{thm:ViabilityStructural} provides tractable conditions for determining when price systems can sustain all productive activities.
+We demonstrate that viability of a structured production system is intimately connected to its structural properties.
+Theorems \ref{thm:ViabilityStructural} and \ref{thm:CompleteViable} provide tractable structural conditions on the production system for determining when price systems can sustain all productive activities.

-Second, we identify critical relationships between viability properties and input restrictions.
-The complete viability property---ensuring viable prices exist for all consumption good price vectors---lies precisely between the restricted input property (RIP) and the weak restricted input property (WRIP), as formalised in Theorem \ref{thm:CompleteViable}.
-Thus, prohibiting consumption goods as inputs for other consumption goods is both necessary and, under certain conditions, sufficient for complete viability.
-Thus, we can state this as:

-\begin{corollary} Any structured production system that is acyclic and satisfies the Restricted Input Property (RIP), is completely viable. \end{corollary}

-Third, Examples \ref{ex:CounterExample} and \ref{ex:notRIP} demonstrate that coherent systems need not be acyclic, yet can still admit viable price systems.
-This finding suggests that productive cycles, while potentially inefficient, do not necessarily preclude the existence of income distributions that sustain all producers.